zhenghaohe/philipcdavis.github.io/_posts/2014-11-25-how-to-decide-on-a-side-project.md

 Focus on shipping your work and allow yourself to explore.

 ## Build something useful
-Once you have acquired rare and valuable skills it's time to put them to use.
+Once you have acquired your awesome skills it's time to put them to use.
 Side projects are great places to confirm your ideas if you are interesting in growing into a business.
 Even if you aren't interested in starting a business it's an amazing experience releasing a product you had full control over.
 You end up sharpening your technical skills, marketing chops, product design, and documentation habits.